Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

 The stabilizer is able to deal with gaps and partial coverage within the given tracks.
 However, the basic assumption is that each track covers a single, fixed reference point whenever there is any usable/enabled data.
-Thus, you must not "re-use" a given track to follow several different points, rather you should disable and thus end one track, when tracking this feature is no longer feasible.
+Thus, you must not "reuse" a given track to follow several different points, rather you should disable and thus end one track, when tracking this feature is no longer feasible.
 You may include "gaps", when a tracking point is temporarily disabled or unavailable, but you should start a new track for each distinct new feature to be tracked.